GoodsChain/backend/memory-bank/activeContext.md

 7. ✅ Add documentation for API endpoints
 8. ✅ All core features from project brief implemented.
 9. ✅ Implemented Car CRUD API as per new request.
+10. ✅ Implemented CustomerCar CRUD API for managing the many-to-many relationship between customers and cars.
-10. Awaiting new feature requests or refinements.
+11. Awaiting new feature requests or refinements.
+12. Consider implementing unit tests for the CustomerCar components.

 ## Active Decisions
 1. Using singular table name 'customer' instead of 'customers' in database queries